hweecat/datadiaries/content/2020-01-20-dataframe_unstack.md

 Category: Pandas
 Status: draft

+## Problem

-Problem: From a MultiIndex dataframe, determine the total number of elements in the Buyer column for each Vendor.
+From a MultiIndex dataframe, determine the total number of elements in the Buyer column for each Vendor.

-What I did:
+## What I did

 :::python